carac01/Front-End-JavaScript/Lesson_1_Introduction.md

 #### Option 1: Risky

 Put <script> tag inside _head_ HTML(DOM) part - the page will be loaded when the script is completed.<br>
-It is risky because in case there are much information on the website and in <script>, it will take much time for user/visitor to wait the information from your web.
+It is risky because in case there is much information on the website and in <script>, it will take much time for user/visitor to wait the information from your web.

 ```html